-Red is the most popular color but in recent years I have seen everything from speckled pink to even and blue ones.
+Red is the most popular color but in recent years I have seen everything from speckled pink to blue ones.
 Not too many people know that the color of the poinsettia has an impact on the life of the plant when used as the typical houseplant during the Christmas season.
 Red is the most durable with white being the most finickiest with pink right in the middle.
 If you want a poinsettia to last for 6 weeks inside your home, go with red.

 Learn some helpful hints on how to take care of your poinsettias so they will last a wee bit longer.

 How to Keep Your Poinsettias Alive This Year

 1. Poinsettias do not like to be watered from the top down.
 They prefer to be watered by being placed in a basin of water with at least 2″ of water in it.
 Let the plant soak the water up from the bottom for at least 2 hours.
 This is the best way to water the plant every 2-3 days depending on how dry your home is.

 2. While the plant is soaking up water, this is the best time to remove any damaged leaves and debris on the soil level.